 What else should I know about Uber insurance?

-Use the Uber earnings calculator to see how different policies suit your budget.
+You can use the Uber earnings calculator to find out which policies will suit your budget best.
 The calculator can help you compare earnings next to things like the costs of insurance premiums, car maintenance Uber financing programs and more.

 Uber offers some coverage to meet state requirements and protect drivers while transporting a passenger.
 However, a rideshare policy from your insurance company may offer wider protection, especially during the waiting phase of the ride.